 Like any good mom my mom decided to keep me away from traumatic life experiences.
 So, she put a little cover up on my zit.
 That afternoon with my skin clear and tuxedo looking quite proper, I was ready for prom.
 Grace’s moms took pictures.
 After meeting up with friends, we went to prom in a big limo.
 It was particularly exciting, since I had only ridden a limo during funerals.

 The prom was my first high school event.
 To my shock, I actually had a splendid time.
 My cynical self departed that night.
 The lone liberals danced the night away to tunes of the time.
 Christina Aguilera, N’Sync and B*Witched provided some of the evening’s soundtrack, while I got a nice buzz from all the free soda pop.
-Wearing a tux so much that I took a picture with all of my gal pals, just to commemorate the fashionable occasion.
+I enjoyed wearing a tux so much, that I took a picture with all of my gal pals, just to commemorate the fashionable occasion.
 It was a rare night free of teenage angst.

 After prom, I went back to jaded and un-spirited.
 I also became the talk of the school, since I was in a majority of the prom photos.
 Mission accomplished.
 Needless to say, it was my last school event.
 Till this day, I look back fondly at my prom experience.